 - Data Visualization and Analytics

 Using Tableau and PowerBI, Polaris has built powerful tools to combine, visualize and draw insights from device, meter, billing, operational and customer data.
-These tools automatically identify savings and revenue opportunities for customers, alert on data quality issues.
+These tools automatically identify savings and revenue opportunities for customers and alert on data quality issues.
 Polaris tools process data on approximately 15% of California’s agricultural load, enabling the characterization and quantification of pump operations on a large scale, supporting the company’s R&D efforts to develop new programs and market structures for agricultural load management.

 - Rate Optimization